Ingredients (4 servings):

 - Using a fork, mash the hard-boiled egg, then mix everything thoroughly.

-- Using a teaspoon fill the hollow potatoes with the filling mixture from above, press the filling to ensure there is no air-pockets inside.
+- Using a teaspoon fill the hollow potatoes with the filling mixture from above, press the filling to ensure there are no air pockets inside.
 Place the filled potatoes vertically in a pot with their open end upward.
 The remaining filling place aside and will be used for the sauce.

 - Fill the pot with water until liquid reaches tot end of the potatoes, bring it to boil and cook for about 15 minutes.
 Remove the pot from the heat.

-- In a different pot prepare the roux: heat the oil and add the flour stirring until all the flour is incorporated and changed the color to golden-brown.
+- In a different pot prepare the roux: heat the oil and add the flour stirring until all the flour is incorporated and changed the colour to golden-brown.

 - Slowly add some cold water to the roux, stirring constantly and when it is all diluted and lump-free add the liquid in which the stuffed potatoes were cooked, and the remaining filling set aside.
 Bring to boil and cook for about 5 minutes, stirring from time to time.